-My UX Design Process
+My Design Process

-1. Understand the Problem
+1. Define the Problem

 Whether starting at the inception of a product lifecycle or jumping in somewhere along the way, it's crucial to understand its users, brand and the goals of the business.
 What are the problems I'm trying to solve?
 Who are the stakeholders?